fbuchert/fixmatch-pytorch/README.md

 ```

 ## Training
-FixMatch training is started by running the following command:
+FixMatch training is started by running the following command (`--pbar` to show progress bar during training):
 ```
-python main.py
+python main.py --pbar
 ```
 All commandline arguments, which can be used to adapt the configuration of FixMatch are defined and described in `arguments.py`.
 By default the following configuration is run: